AbhinavGupta121/Virtual-Piano-using-Open-CV/README.md

 ## Working

 This project employs use of many other libraries apart from OpenCV such as pygame, mediapipe etc to develop it.
-In the first step, we use mediapipe (add link) library to detect 21 finger landmarks for each hand.
+In the first step, we use [mediapipe](https://mediapipe.dev/) library to detect 21 finger landmarks for each hand.
 MediaPipe offers open source cross-platform, customizable ML solutions for object detection, face detection, human pose detection/tracking etc, and is one of the most widely used libraries for hand motion tracking.
 Once all finger landmarks are obtained, we use a simple algorithm to detect a particular key press.
 If key press is within the boundaries of virtual piano, we add that piano key music to a list and start playing it.
 The algorithm is capable of mixing up several key notes simultaneously in case of multiple key presses.
 Interesting, isn't it?
 So let's dive in and get it started on your own PC!

 ## Getting Started